 Throughout Years 9, 10 and 11, pupils receive Careers Education sessions through the PSHE Carousel curriculum, where they focus on self-awareness, identification of individual skills and the exploration of future pathways, incorporating the UniFrog online careers platform.
 Pupils partake in Annual Aspiration Reviews, identifying progress, and discussion takes place regarding potential plans for their future.
 Various enterprise and careers-related activities are provided for these year groups within school e.g. Career Bite Talks, Armed Forces Information Session and Employer Speed Networking Event.

 Pupils entering the Sixth Form receive experienced support and guidance on the UCAS process with the Deputy Head (Academic), the UCAS coordinator and their academic tutors.
-The UCAS and Careers Team work together organising talks on Post 18 Options; Presentations from Universities; Gap Years; Apprenticeships and Employment.
+The Careers Coordinator is available for one-to-one advice and career guidance and works closely with the UCAS team organising talks on Post 18 Options; Presentations from Universities; Work Experience; Apprenticeships; Gap Years; and Employment.

 Workshops are giving on CV skills and Interview Techniques.